FrancisBourgouin/lectures-2022-east-nov14/w8d2/PLAN.md

 ## Integration (Unit + Unit = Integration Hell)

-- Select an item, robot will select theirs (Game)
+- Select an item, robot will select theirs, we see the result (Game)

 ## End-to-End (User story)

+- Select an item, robot will select theirs, we see the result (Game)

+Mocha & Chai!
+Jest is better!
+CRA